carterpatwill/polarh10-esp32/README.md

                                    polar/acc              live status + Start/Stop session
 ```

-Because both the ESP32 and the Pi connect **out** to HiveMQ Cloud, they no longer need to be on the same WiFi.
-The ESP32 can be on a phone hotspot at practice while the Pi sits at home — no port forwarding, no same-network requirement.

 ---
 ## Polar H10
 <img src="images/PolarH10.png" height="200" alt="Polar H10"/>
 The Polar H10 is univerally considered the **gold standard** for consumer heart rate sensors
 Streams real-time electrocardiogram (ECG) heart rate data and RR-intervals and 3 axis of acceleration data up to 8gs
 allows insights on

 - Heart rate
 - HRV
 - Resperation rate